offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 1. you're duplicating something 5 times, meaning you need to update 5 different places should anything change with the class.
 2. you need a declaration for more than just `myFunction` (e.g. `myFunction` requires `OtherClass`, which may require even more entities).
-3. as a result of 1 and 2, source code file sizes explode and quickly becomes unmanageable.
+3. as a result of 1 and 2, source code file sizes explode and quickly become unmanageable.

 The preferred way to handle this scenario is to put `myFunction`'s declaration into a header file.
 Then, any file that needs to know about `myFunction` can use the `#include` directive.,,